This shop was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 (I embellished the cupcakes with chocolate hearts by melting white chocolate, piping heart shapes onto foil and adding pink sparkles.
 Once they hardened, I gently peeled them away from the foil and placed them on top of the cupcakes with a little puppy-love heart.)

-I used pretty, heart covered straws inserted into the bottom of the marshmallows.
-Then I dipped the tops into melted white chocolate, added a few sprinkles and stuck the straws into a square of florist foam to dry.
+I use pretty, heart covered straws inserted into the bottom of the marshmallows.
+Then I dip the tops into melted white chocolate, add a few sprinkles, and stick the straws into a square of florist foam to dry.

 Once the party is over, everyone gets a treat box filled with little prizes including pencils and notebooks, a balloon and a Capri Sun for the road.

-I had a blast planning this party and the best part . . . easy cleanup!
-I hope you enjoyed it, too.
+I always have a blast planning a Valentine’s Day party and the best part . . . easy cleanup!